amaljoyc/10-do-planner/README.md

 # 10-do-planner
-A web application in Python/Flask
+A todo web application in Python/Flask